keycryptovc/base/people/dror_medalion.md

 [LinkedIn](https://www.linkedin.com/in/dror-medalion/)
 [Facebook](https://www.facebook.com/D.Medalion)
 ## About
-A blockchain entrepreneur, An industrial Engineer and Enterprise Strategic Consultant.
+A blockchain entrepreneur, an industrial Engineer and Enterprise Strategic Consultant.
 Specializing in implementation of ERP & BI systems and product design.